1.1. Policy Oversight

 2.2.2.
 Market Capitalization and Liquidity

 Should you wish to access potential Forks or Airdrops, it is your responsibility to purchase any digital asset related to the desired Fork or Airdrop in advance of any planned Fork or Airdrop.
-Seed, at its sole discretion, may chose a date and time of record for each Fork or Airdrop (typically the date and time of the Fork or Airdrop as recorded on the blockchain of the Forked or Airdropped digital asset).
-Digital asset purchases must have settled as outline in your Seed agreements and the digital assets must be present in your wallet as of the date and time of record in order to receive the related Forked or Airdropped digital asset(s).
-If purchases of associated digital assets have not settled and transferred to your wallet as of the date and time of record, Seed does not guarantee that you will have access to, or ownership of, the Forked or Airdropped digital asset.
+Zero Hash, at its sole discretion, may chose a date and time of record for each Fork or Airdrop (typically the date and time of the Fork or Airdrop as recorded on the blockchain of the Forked or Airdropped digital asset).
+Digital asset purchases must have settled as outline in your Zero Hash agreements and the digital assets must be present in your wallet as of the date and time of record in order to receive the related Forked or Airdropped digital asset(s).
+If purchases of associated digital assets have not settled and transferred to your wallet as of the date and time of record, Zero Hash does not guarantee that you will have access to, or ownership of, the Forked or Airdropped digital asset.
 Note that purchases on the same day of a Fork or Airdrop will not clear until the following day and that certain digital assets transfers may take significant time to settle on the blockchain due to high volume or other network issues.
-Seed does not guarantee any time frame sufficient for a digital asset transaction confirmation and transmission.
+Zero Hash does not guarantee any time frame sufficient for a digital asset transaction confirmation and transmission.

 2.3.
 Legacy Chain Review

-In all cases where Seed aims to support a Fork, the Operating Committee will be tasked with implementing this Legacy Chain Review.
+In all cases where Zero Hash aims to support a Fork, the Operating Committee will be tasked with implementing this Legacy Chain Review.
 The Operating Committee may, at its own discretion, take a variety of factors into consideration in the implementation of this policy, including each resulting blockchain's network hashing rate, hash rate distribution, height, and average block size.
 The Operating Committee may also consider non-technical attributes, such as the greater market response, competitors' responses, wallet partners' actions, and regulatory reactions and opinions.

 2.3.1.
 A Clear Legacy Chain Exists